 Let us take a step back and retrace the Poveglia Island story.
 In Roman times, this strip of land was known as Popilia, most likely due to the presence of towering poplar trees (popilia, from the Latin populus “poplar”) or the nearby Popilia-Annia route.
 When the Lombards arrived in the sixth century and destroyed the mainland settlements, individuals fleeing the invaders’ rage sought refuge on Poveglia island.
 In fact, the island developed into a hamlet complete with a castle.

-In 864, 200 defenders loyal to killed doge Pietro Tradonico came on the island.
+In 864, 200 loyal defenders of the slain doge Pietro Tradonico arrived on the island.
 Poveglia prospered during the Middle Ages.
 The majority of the residents were successful in their fishing and salt-making enterprises.
 Around the year 1000, there were approximately 800 houses and the church of San Vitale.

 However, the situation shifted dramatically during the War of Chioggia between the Republic of Genoa and the Republic of Venice, which lasted from 1378 to 1381.
 Poveglia went through a period of difficulty.
 For safety considerations, the people abandoned the island and traveled to Venice.
-Genoa seized Poveglia, which was completely destroyed by the end of the fight.
+Genoa seized Poveglia, completely destroying it by the end of the fight.
 Very few people remained.
 According to some sources, the famed painter Giorgione was buried on the island of Poveglia after his death in 1510.

 Failed attempts